johnpi/jquery.avgrund.js/README.md

 Inspired by Hakim's demo: https://github.com/hakimel/avgrund/

 ## Changelog

+### Update (Dec 20, 2014)
+Reverted to the previous default values to preserve backword compatibility but kept the width and height optional.
+By setting the width and height options to null you deactivate them and you can style the modal dimensions with CSS.
+Now also made the hardcoded max width and max height values optional.
+These can be switched off with the new boolean options maxWidthLimit and maxHeightLimit.

 ### Update (Dec 19, 2014)
 Made the width and height options optional.
 Several users complained that the fixed values were too restrictive.
 They now default to null allowing the styling of the modal dimensions with CSS.